Skip to main content

 }

-5. Create the initial block
+4. Create the initial block and log the attributes

 export default function CoreCode(props) {